Transient Lodge Tax (TLT) Payments

 - These tax dollars are collected under the authority of the City’s Transient Lodging Tax Ordinance (Municipal Code Ch.
 3.10), to be used for the promotion and development of tourism and visitor programs for Newberg.

-- Lodging providers are responsible for collecting the tax and may keep five (5) percent of the Taxable Rent to cover their costs of administration.
+- Lodging providers are responsible for collecting and remitting the tax and may keep five (5) percent of the Taxable Rent to cover their costs of administration.

 - Vacation rental/short-term rental properties must receive land use approval from the City of Newberg Planning division before Transient Lodging Tax registration.
 See information and FAQs on what approvals and reviews are needed for your property.